Rockpods/void-de-installer/README.md

     sudo ./install.sh
     ```
     If you want to view the script before running, run the following command: `cat install.sh | less`.
 Press q to exit less.
-5. If you want to create the same directories in your home folder that would be exist on a Windows machine, use the folllowing command:
+5. If you want to create the same directories in your home folder that would be exist on a Windows machine, run the folllowing command:
     ```sh
     mkdir ~/Documents ~/Downloads ~/Music ~/Videos ~/Desktop ~/Pictures
     ```